Pseudorandom unitaries are neither real nor sparse nor noise-robust

 where $\mathcal{I}=0$ only for real states and $0\le\mathcal{I}\le1$.
 Here, $\ket{\psi^\ast}$ indicates the complex conjugate of $\ket{\psi}$ and we used $\frac{1}{2}\left\| \ket{\psi}\bra{\psi}- \ket{\phi}\bra{\phi}\right\|_1=\sqrt{1-\vert\braket{\psi}{\phi}\vert^2}$.

-When given a polynomial number of copies of a state which is promised to be either a non-imaginary state or a state with high imaginarity, can we tell those two apart?
+When given a polynomial number of copies of a state $\ket{\psi}$ which is promised to be either a non-imaginary state or a state with high imaginarity, can we tell those two cases apart?
 The answer to this question is negative, i.e. testing the imaginarity of states requires in general exponentially many copies.

-\begin{theorem}[Imaginarity cannot be efficiently tested for states (\SM~\ref{sec:proof_imag})] Any tester $\mathcal{A}_{\mathcal{I}}$ for imaginarity according to Def.~\ref{def:prop-tester} for an $n$-qubit state $\ket{\psi}$ requires $t=\Omega(2^{n/2})$ copies of $\ket{\psi}$ for any $\delta < 1-2^{-n+1}$ and $\beta<\delta$. \end{theorem} The proof idea is that Haar random states are highly imaginary, while being indistinguishable from an ensemble of real states.
+\begin{theorem}[Imaginarity cannot be efficiently tested for states (\SM~\ref{sec:proof_imag})] Any tester $\mathcal{A}_{\mathcal{I}}$ for imaginarity according to Def.~\ref{def:prop-tester} for an \revC{arbitrary} $n$-qubit state $\ket{\psi}$ requires $t=\Omega(2^{n/2})$ copies of $\ket{\psi}$ for $\delta<1-n^22^{-n/2}$ and any $\beta<\delta$. \end{theorem} The proof idea is that Haar random states are highly imaginary, while being indistinguishable from an ensemble of real states.

 For the real states, we use the recently introduced $K$-subset phase states~\cite{bouland2022quantum}

 where $S$ is a set of binary strings $\{0,1\}^{n}$ with $K=\vert S\vert$ elements and $f:\{0,1 \}^n \to \{ 0, 1\}$ a binary phase function.
 The ensemble of~\eqref{eq:phaseKstates} over all $f$ has been shown to be pseudorandom~\cite{brakerski2019pseudo,bouland2022quantum}.
 The ensemble of Haar random states and the ensemble of phase states of all binary phase functions with $K=\omega(\log(n))$ are indistinguishable with polynomial copies~\cite{bouland2022quantum}, which we apply to prove Theorem~\ref{thm:no_test_imag}.